kurniaw/6m-data-1.3-sql-basic-ddl/lesson.md

 <details>
   <summary>What are Indexes?</summary>

-  Indexes are used to improve the performance of queries.
+  * Indexes are used to improve the performance of queries.
 They are not required but are recommended for tables with many rows.
 They are used to _retrieve data from the database more quickly than otherwise_.
 Indexes are created using one or more columns of a database table.
 The users cannot see the indexes, they are just used to speed up searches/queries.
 </details>

 <details>
   <summary>Tables vs. Views</summary>

-  Tables and views are both ways to store data.
+  * Tables and views are both ways to store data.
 What is the difference between them?
 A table is a physical copy of the data (materialized), while a view is a virtual copy of the data.
 A view is a query that is run on the fly when you access the view.
 A view is not stored in the database, but the query that defines the view is stored in the database.
 </details>

-* **Demo & Hands-on Workshop (30 min):**
+* **Demo & Hands-on Workshop:**

 1. **Importing Data:**

-We can import data from a CSV file into a table.
+  * We can import data from a CSV file into a table.

 ```sql
 COPY lesson.teachers FROM '/Users/fengfeng/Dev/6m-data-1.3-sql-basic-ddl/data/teachers.csv' (AUTO_DETECT TRUE);